tulip-control/gr1c/README.md

 environment variable VERBOSE is set to 1.
 E.g., try `VERBOSE=1 make check`.
 Finally,

-    make install expinstall
+    make install

-The latter `expinstall` installs experimental tools, like `grpatch`.
 The default installation prefix is /usr/local.
 Adjust it by invoking `make` with something like `prefix=/your/new/path`.

 License